 Rule #1: Don’t cut it back to a pixie!
 (Unless you really want it, that is.)
 There were so many times along the way that I was tempted to re-cut my hair into a pixie again just so it could look like some semblance of an actual style.
 I had to constantly remind myself that it would be worthwhile.
 And it has been!
 So if this is you– stay strong!

 Rule #2: Keep your hair healthy.
 Continue to get regular “dustings” off the ends of your hair every 8 weeks or so so that when you do get your hair to the desired length, it isn’t full of dead ends.
 On that note, definitely use a heat protectant (I love Its a 10 and this one by Bumble & Bumble) every time you heat style your hair so you aren’t damaging it.
 Also, avoid bleaching or lightening your hair if possible to keep it strong!
-I also like doing a hair mask about once a week; it claims to reduce dead ends and I’m not so sure about that…but I always notice a difference in softness and shine.
+I also like doing a hair mask about once a week; it claims to reduce dead ends and I’m not so sure about that…but I always notice a difference in softness and shine, and my hair seems to break less.

 Rule #3: Try to have some fun with it!
 You are going to have some bad hair days…that’s life.
 Don’t let it stop you from going out with friends and doing anything else that you would normally do.
 Having short hair is a great time to experiment with different hair accessories, and even maybe a demi-permanent color at one of your next trims.
 Somewhere along the way I accepted that bad hair day ≠ bad day.